the-alex-b/Locus/README.md

+# Locus
-# Locus - Local in-memory vector database
+Locus is a local, simple, in-memory vector database.

+Why Locus?
-Easy to use, local vector database with few dependencies.
+* Easy to use
+* 2 dependencies
+* Store database locally

+## Installation
+Soon

 ## Example Code
 Some example code to illustrate Locus' functionality.